Senths02/portfolio/src/content/watch-party-data.md

 We also knew that specific types of content (like stand-alone entertainment and drama) had higher rates of shared viewing.

->The user needs around watch parties were less defined and formed a large part of initial research objectives.

-But the team had identified several user groups (and combinations thereof).
+The team had identified several user groups (and combinations thereof), who required slightly different journeys.
 Including users:

 - New to BBC Together
 - Returning to BBC Together
 - Hosting a watch party
 - Invited to a watch party

+>Understanding the user needs around watch parties formed a large part of initial research objectives.
 <br>

 ![Audience](images/watch-party-data/audience.png)